 Executables or .exe files can be dangerous, and so even your email client won’t download such files from emails.
 EXE, COM, MSI, etc. are three types that you need to be very careful about – whether present in email or downloading from any website.
 Always scan all attachments and downloads with antimalware before opening them.

-If it takes care of all aspects of opening, reading, editing and closing of the files, the chances of getting infected are less.
+If it takes care of all aspects of opening, reading, editing, and closing of the files, the chances of getting infected are less.
 The PDF reader you use should be able to detect stack overflow and scan links inside the PDF file.

 So in conclusion, sure you can get a virus from a PDF, and you can also be misled into sharing your information with malicious sites/people using redirect links or shortened links in the file.

-Can you get virus from image files?
+Can you get a virus from image files?

 Users think it is just an image… and that images cannot harm.
-So they open downloaded images without taking any precaution or view it in the email client with a previewer.
+So they open downloaded images without taking any precautions or view it in the email client with a previewer.
 In both cases, a portion of the computers RAM keeps data to be shown on screen.
 As you are viewing the image, the executable binary code spreads to your computer, thereby infecting it.

 You can get a virus from image files as you would from any other file types originating from the Internet (email included).
 An image file like JPG, BMP, PNG, etc can be infected.
 It could be a Payload or an Exploit.
-But the virus will not be executed as long as the image is not opened, executed or processed by another program.
+But the virus will not be executed as long as the image is not opened, executed, or processed by another program.